-I'm a multi-disciplinary graphic designer and art director in Toronto, Canada.
-I'm passionate about creating and nurturing brands that inspire a following.
+I'm a multi-disciplinary visual designer and art director in Toronto, Canada.

 I work with business' of all sizes to develop communications that echo a brand's values, philosophy and individuality across web and print environments.
 So whether you're a startup in need of your first visual identity; or an established business requiring a marketing campaign or tactical program, chances are I can help.

 My services include, identity & branding, print & collateral, poster design, website design, packaging, info-graphics, iconography, custom typography and lettering.